 Transfer students: 3.3 GPA and 12 transferrable credits

 Current students: 3.3 Wayne State GPA and 12 credits

 Are transfer and upper level students able to join Honors?

 Yes.
-Transfer students and current Wayne State students are welcomed to join the Irvin D. Reid Honors College and complete Departmental Honors, or “Honors within your major.”
+Transfer students and current Wayne State students are welcomed to join the Irvin D. Reid Honors College and complete both University and Departmental Honors, or “Honors within your major.”
 Some majors have specific requirements for their Departmental Honors track, so please check the Departmental Honors page for more information.